30456 - STATISTICS - MODULE 1 (THEORY AND METHODS)

-- Basic exploratory data analysis: frequency distributions, graphical representations, summary statistics of central tendency and variability.
+- Basic univariate exploratory data analysis: frequency distributions, graphical representations, summary statistics of centrality and variability.

-- Probability: elementary set theory, events, algebras, axiomatic definition, conditional probability and elementary rules of calculus.
+- Probability: elementary set theory, events, algebras, axiomatic definition, conditional probability and elementary rules of calculus, Bayes' rule.

-- Random variables: discrete and continuous distribution, expectation and moments, common families of distributions (Bernoulli, binomial, Poisson, normal, negative exponential, gamma).
+- Random variables: discrete and continuous distribution, expectation and moments, common families of distributions (Bernoulli, binomial, geometric, Poisson, uniform, normal, negative exponential).